jabrena/pml/README.md

 import info.jab.pml.model.*;

 Prompt prompt = PromptBuilder.create()
-    .withId("prompt-001")
+    .withRole("""
+        You are a Senior software engineer
+        with extensive experience in Java software development
+        """)
-    .withRole("You are a Senior software engineer with extensive experience in Java software development") .withGoal("Help the Java developer ecosystem to make life easier") .build();
+    .withGoal("Help the Java developer ecosystem to make life easier") .build();
 ```